 Once the auction has ended, we’ll email your invoice to you.
 We suggest you save our email address in your favourites to avoid this email falling into your Spam or Junk folder.

 We’ll also send a separate email with a payment link.
 This will enable you to settle your invoice quickly and we’ll be able to get on with packing and sending your goods straight away.
 If you prefer to pay by bank transfer, we’ll also include our bank details.
-If you choose this option, please add your buyer number or invoice number to the payment details, this will help us allocate your payment faster.
+If you choose this option, please add your invoice number to the payment details, this will help us allocate your payment faster.

 The payment deadlines are usually 24 hours after the auction concludes, but some sales have slightly longer due to the week-end.